 S’well bottles are available in 3 sizes:

 These steel bottles are all identical, save for ounce capacity, so there is no choice for a standard or wide mouth.
-For the majority of the S’well color/pattern options, they all have a basic silver screw-on cap.
-On the top of color/pattern options, S’well stainless bottles did outdo Hydro Flask.
+The majority of the S’well color/pattern options, all have a basic silver screw-on cap.
+On top of color/pattern options, S’well stainless bottles did outdo Hydro Flask.
 Not only do S’well steel bottles come in a variety of colors, but also has a few different pattern collections, which include:

 S’well steel bottles look very pretty but are also just as tough as other 18/8 stainless steel bottles.
 These stainless bottles are triple-walled and vacuum insulated.
 They create no outside bottle “sweat” and are rated to keep drinks cold for 24 hours and hot for 12.
 The S’well brand is also partnered with UNICEF USA and donates a portion of their proceeds to water programs, with their focus currently on Madagascar.